Hailsham residential property owned on a long lease is a depreciating asset as the leaseholder merely owns the property for a set term.

-It is conventional wisdom that a property with in excess of 100 years remaining is worth roughly the same as a freehold.
-Where an further ninety years added to any lease with more than 35 years left, the premises will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with more than one hundred years remaining is worth approximately the same as a freehold.
+Where an further ninety years added to any lease with more than 35 years remaining, the property will be equivalent in value to a freehold for decades to come.

 | Lender | Requirement |